Roller skating

 Roller skating is the act of travelling on surfaces with roller skates.
 It is a recreational activity, a sport, and a form of transportation.
 Roller rinks and skate parks are built for roller skating, though it also takes place on streets, sidewalks, and bike paths.

 Roller skating originated in the performing arts in the 18th century.
 It gained widespread popularity starting in the 1880s.
 Roller skating was very popular in the United States from the 1930s to the 1950s, then again in the 1970s when it was associated with disco music and roller discos.
 During the 1990s, inline outdoor roller skating became popular.
 Roller skating has often been a part of Black and LGBT history in particular.

-Sport roller skating includes speed skating, roller hockey, roller derby, figure skating and aggressive quad skating.
+Sport roller skating includes speed skating, roller hockey, roller derby, figure skating and aggressive inline skating.